-[Given the quality of the data and the detected precise-zero UI effect, Table 4 suggest that UI has no economic significant effect on non-wage measure of job quality in our sample.
-In fact, Austrian data provide us a precise measure of all these measures of job quality, except occupation.
-The latter is measures only as blue vs. white collar.]
+The estimates in Table 4 suggest that UI has no economically significant effect on nonwage measure of job quality in our sample.
+Moreover, Austrian data provide us with refined measures of all presented job-quality characteristics, except occupation (measures as blue vs. white collar).
 We conclude that the potential benefit duration, in our setting, has two main effects only: it lengthens the period of non-employment and increases the wage in the new job.